 Before starting

-Our SIM Verify API requires a 2-legged authentication with our OAuth 2.0 Authorization Server.
-Please follow the method described here.
+Our SIM Verify API requires a 2-legged authentication (client credential flow) with our OAuth 2.0 Authorization Server.
+Please follow the method described here to get a valid access token.

 Retrieve Orange customer's information